plzin/plzin.github.io/posts/linear-systems-mod-n.md

 We are lucky here, because we can eliminate the 3 in the second column directly.
 In general this need not happen.
 We would then have to do the same procedure but with column operations, which might make entries in the row reappear.
 This is not a problem, however.
-Important is, that the diagonal entry, which is also the pivot, is getting smaller in each iteration, so eventually we will be able to use it to eliminate both the row and column.
+The only thing that is important, is that the diagonal entry, which is also the pivot, is getting smaller in each iteration.
+So eventually we will be able to use it to eliminate both the row and column.
 Nevertheless, in this instance we can now use a single column operations to eliminate the 3.

 $$